ropensci/roweb3/content/blog/2022-09-28-first-peer-reviewed-stats-packages/index.md

 We extend an enormous thank-you to the authors, editors, and reviewers who volunteered their time and helped pilot this new system!
-Also to our [statistical advisory board](https://stats-devguide.ropensci.org/) and all the community members that have provided input on our standards and processes.
+Also to our [statistical advisory board](https://stats-devguide.ropensci.org/) and all the community members who have provided input on our standards and processes.

 We're currently accepting packages in Bayesian statistics, exploratory data analysis, machine-learning, regression, supervised learning, spatial and time-series statistics, dimensionality reduction, clustering, and unsupervised learning.
 We will be expanding our standards to cover other areas such as network analysis in the the near future.